belkale/hellochat/README.md

 # hellochat

-Simple chat application example.
-It is dummy and allows use to experiment with the UI.
+Simple dummy chat application example.
+Mainly allows us to experiment with streams and asynchronouse programming.

 ## Getting Started

-Start the python server server.py to start chat server.
+Start the chat server server.py using Python.
 This starts a chat server socket stream.
 Update main.dart to use the correct ip address and the port of the server.
 Flutter application talks to this chat server and updates the UI.